deriv-com/deriv-app/packages/components/stories/dialog/README.md

 # Dialog Component

-Renders a `Dialog` component.
-The dialog may has Confirm and Cancel buttons.
+A dialog with Confirm and Cancel buttons.

 #### Supported Gestures: